-This section of Covina-Valley Unified School District's (the District) annual financial report presents our discussion and analysis of the District's financial performance during the fiscal year that ended on June 30, 2023, with comparative information for the year ended June 30, 2023.
+This section of Covina-Valley Unified School District's (the "District") annual financial report presents our discussion and analysis of the District's financial performance during the fiscal year that ended on June 30, 2024, with comparative information for the years ended June 30, 2024 and 2023.
 Please read it in conjunction with the District's financial statements, which immediately follow this section.